westerndigitalcorporation/blb/README.md

 ---

 Blb borrows many ideas from other storage systems, most prominently Google's GFS and Colossus, and Microsoft's FDS.
+There are also some similarities to Dropbox's Magic Pocket.

 As in similar systems, blobs are divided into fixed-size "tracts" of 8MB.
 Tracts are spread across storage nodes in the cluster.
 Each storage node runs a